Vladimirirr/Silver/README.md

 - Writing components with functional style
 - Zero dependencies
 - A true event system between components based on DOM events
-- A Simple and Fast update strategy (upcoming)
+- A Simple and Fast update strategy

 # Getting Started

-Just for now:

 1. Clone the repository.
 2. Start a static http server in one of the examples in `/examples/*`.